Ammanford Cricket Club: Ammanford Cricket Club

 The home of Ammanford cricket is the Park, then called the Cross Inn Field, where it has played since about 1900.
 It started play back in 1882 when Cross Inn played their matches in Tirydail on a field adjacent to Afon Llwchwr – where the CCTA now stands.
 Arthur Morris was responsible for the founding of Ammanford Rugby Football Club in 1887.
 He was the captain at that time, and one of the principals of the Pontaman Chemical Works.
 In his team was C. P. Lewis who captained Wales in their second rugby international match against Ireland.

 At the time of the move to the Park was made, it had a bowler, Huw Morris, who would bowl underhand with considerable success.
 On the fixture list was Llandovery, against whom was played for high stakes—dinner hosted by the losers.

 Tom Handel Richards became president of the club in 1979 and was feted for his long service to the club when he retired.
 Amongst the earliest presidents was one Lt.
 Col. W. N. Jones of Duffryn whose son Harold captained the side in the 1920s.
 During the Depression of the 1930s, J Owen Parry OBE, was president which may have benefited the club keeping it solvent during this decade of severe privation, and potential use of his two cars available as team transport.

 The payment of professionals in an essentially amateur club is a perennially thorny issue, but the engagement of professionals at Ammanford Cricket Club has a long history.
 Maintaining the square and setting up the wicket was a responsibility of the professional players.
 For years the square was rolled by a horse-drawn roller: the horse wore foot-pads when working on the square and was the property of the club.

-The Club's first pavilion was a temporary tent situated where are now the bowling green and tennis courts.
+The club's first pavilion was a temporary tent situated where are now the bowling green and tennis courts.
 It has always been painted green and white – the club's colours.
 In the early 1950s a pavilion was championed by Roy John.
 He came from Llangennech to Ammanford and, after being demobbed from the army, devoted much time and energy to the Cricket Club.
-The then-new 1950s pavilion cost £140-8-8 to construct.
-In 1972 it was burned to the ground set alight by the sparks from a nearby garden waste fire.
-All the Club's records (photographs, scorebooks and committee meeting minutes) were lost.
-John was often seen rolling the square at 5 A.M. to catch the dew, an endearing eccentricity recently adopted by a later groundsman.
+The 1950s pavilion cost £140-8-8 to construct.
+In 1972 it was burned to the ground, set alight by the sparks from a nearby garden waste fire.
+All the club's records (photographs, scorebooks and committee meeting minutes) were lost.
+John was often seen rolling the square at 5 a.m. to catch the dew, an endearing eccentricity recently adopted by a later groundsman.